Money in the Bank (2018): Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2010, generally held between June and July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
-The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-While the 2017 event was a SmackDown-exclusive PPV, 2018 featured both the Raw and SmackDown brand divisions as WWE discontinued brand-exclusive PPVs after WrestleMania 34 in April.
-The 2017 event also introduced the first women's Money in the Bank ladder match, with the 2018 event including both a men's and women's ladder match, which is now standard.
-For 2018, the contracts in the briefcases granted the winners a world championship match of their respective brands, and each match featured eight wrestlers, evenly divided between the two brands.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, which at the time was generally held between June and July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+For 2018, the briefcase contained a contract that guaranteed the winner a match for a world championship at any time within the next year.
+While the 2017 event was a SmackDown-exclusive pay-per-view (PPV), the 2018 event featured wrestlers from both the Raw and SmackDown brand divisions after WWE discontinued brand-exclusive PPVs following WrestleMania 34 in April that year.
+The 2017 event also introduced the first women's Money in the Bank ladder match, with the 2018 event including both a now-standard men's and women's ladder match.
+For 2018, each match featured eight wrestlers evenly divided between the two brands and the contracts in the briefcases specifically granted the winners a world championship match of their respective brand.
 Male wrestlers competed for a contract to grant them a match for either Raw's Universal Championship or SmackDown's WWE Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract.
-The ninth Money in the Bank was scheduled to be held on June 17, 2018, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-Tickets went on sale on March 5 through Ticketmaster.
+Announced on November 22, 2017, the ninth Money in the Bank was scheduled to be held on June 17, 2018, at the Allstate Arena in the Chicago suburb Rosemont, Illinois, marking the second Money in the Bank held at this venue after the 2011 event.
+The event aired on PPV worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on March 9 through Ticketmaster.

 Storylines

-The show comprised 11 matches, including one on the Kickoff pre-show, which resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised 11 matches, including one on the Kickoff pre-show, which resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.